Porosity/Inclusion Analysis and analysis according to P 201/VW 50097

 Wall Thickness Analysis

-The Wall Thickness Analysis allows to examine objects for areas in which the wall thickness is within a user-defined interval between a minimum and maximum permissible wall thickness.
+The Wall Thickness Analysis allows to examine objects areas in which the wall thickness is within a user-defined interval between a minimum and maximum permissible wall thickness.
 The resulting components are color-coded in the 2D and 3D views of the data set.

 Fiber Composite Material Analysis